Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 \subsection{Omitted Proof of \texorpdfstring{\Cref{thm:SDSU 4 approx}}{}}

-We start with the first step -- a characterization of an optimal signaling scheme that has the same two properties as in \Cref{thm:SDSU 4 approx}. \paragraph{Step 1- a characterization of the structure of an optimal signaling scheme.} \begin{lemma} In SDSU environments, for a boundedly rational receiver, there exists an optimal signaling scheme $\optscheme$ using at most $\sfrac{m(m+1)}{2}$ signals and this optimal signaling scheme $\optscheme$ satisfies the two properties (i) (ii) in \Cref{thm:SDSU 4 approx}. \end{lemma} \begin{remark} We would like to note that an application of the Caratheodory's theorem shows that $m$ signals are sufficient for optimal signaling scheme.
-However, such characterization does not shed much light on the structure of optimal signaling scheme.
-To prove \Cref{thm:SDSU 4 approx}, we resort to characterizing an optimal signaling scheme that uses more signals but has more structural properties that we can leverage to study censorship/direct signaling schemes. \end{remark} We provide a graphical illustration for the structure of optimal signaling schemes characterized in the above lemma.
+We start with the first step -- a characterization of an optimal signaling scheme that has the same two properties as in \Cref{thm:SDSU 4 approx}. \paragraph{Step 1- a characterization of the structure of an optimal signaling scheme.} \begin{lemma} In SDSU environments, for a boundedly rational receiver, there exists an optimal signaling scheme $\optscheme$ using at most $\sfrac{m(m+1)}{2}$ signals and this optimal signaling scheme $\optscheme$ satisfies the two properties (i) (ii) in \Cref{thm:SDSU 4 approx}. \end{lemma} We provide a graphical illustration for the structure of optimal signaling schemes characterized in the above \Cref{thm:SDSU opt}.